 The Kenyan sand boa is a burrowing snake, and its habitat reflects this.
 They prefer arid regions like deserts, scrublands, dunes, and savannahs.
 Their primary requirement for habitat is that the soil is loose enough for them to burrow into.
 Once burrowed, their colorations help them to blend in well, especially when they “periscope” their heads out of the sand in order to look for food.

 Due to their size, Kenyan sand boas don’t have the same housing requirements as other snakes.
 Just remember that they’re naturally snakes that like to burrow, and need an environment to reflect their natural conditions.

-It’s recommended that enclosures for a sand boa are anywhere from 10-gallons to 30-gallons.
+Experts recommend that enclosures for a sand boa are a minimum of 10-gallons — a size typically recommended for juveniles.
 Males are generally smaller, and a small male could live in a 10-gallon enclosure, but 20-gallons is preferable.
 Females will be larger and need more space, ideally a 30-gallon terrarium.

 Sand isn’t required in their environment, but substrates that allow for burrowing.
 Dry substrates such as some barks or desert blends can work.
 Other options are shredded aspen or combinations of sand that are also mixed with soil.

 Temperatures should be in the 70s with a warm side of their enclosure at 90 to 95 degrees.
 Heating pads or ambient lights can be used to give sand boas a higher temperature during the day